-'Meet Fresh' Brings Bubble Tea And Desserts To Chinatown
+'Meet Fresh' brings bubble tea and desserts to Chinatown

 And PC T. said: "I want to give this new store an applause.
 Thank you for bringing another Taiwanese snack to Chicago!
 There are many branches in California already and and finally they are bringing it to Chi-town!"

-Head on over to check it out: Meet Fresh is open Friday and Saturday from 11am-midnight, and Sunday-Thursday from 11am-11pm.
+Head on over to check it out: Meet Fresh is open Friday and Saturday from 11 a.m. to midnight, and Sunday through Thursday from 11 a.m. to 11 p.m.